Clear Braces Oviedo, FL

 How Clear Braces Work

 Clear braces consist of plastic or ceramic brackets glued to each tooth.
 A wire made from metal or a white material connects the brackets.
 Over time, the wire pulls the teeth in different directions to straighten them.
-The American Association of Orthodontists explains that this movement occurs because of the bone tissue rebuilding process.
+The Researchers in dentistry explains that this movement occurs because of the bone tissue rebuilding process.

 Clear braces take around 12 to 36 months to straighten teeth.
 Clear braces may take longer than metal braces to work because they consist of more fragile materials.
 The brackets on clear braces are replaced often to prevent breakage from pressure as teeth move.
 Low-quality ceramic braces can cause the brackets to break, resulting in an extended treatment time.